NicKarlovich/dnd/data/herald.md

 * **Resonance:** [DM Approval Required for use at 9th level, this feature may not fit all campaigns] Your stormlight seems to resonate outwards from you giving you the ability to empower other nearby individuals with basic windrunner flight.
 You gain the ability to expend 10 stormlight charges to cast Wind Walk.[^windrunner3]

     You and your allies cannot regain stormlight while you Wind Walk in this way.
+* **Child of the Storms:** As a windrunner you've grown become more attuned to the storms that grant you flight and power.
+As such, you gain the ability to cast Jallarzi's Storm of Radiance by expending 10 stormlight charges.

 ### Resonant Shardplate
 ###### 13th-level Windrunner feature